 What supplies do I need to create negative nature wood block art?

-Martha Stewart Spray Paints – Green Olive, Wild Salmon + Wedding Cake
+- Martha Stewart Spray Paints – Sage Green, Wild Salmon + Cream

 How do I make nature wood block art?

-Start this project by taping off the edges of your wood block with masking tape.
+Start this project by taping off the edges of your wood block with painter’s tape.
 I love the look of raw wood peeking out.

 Set your block in a well ventilated area to prepare for spray painting.
 Next, trim off the faux greenery pieces and place on your wood block.

 Allow the spray paint to fully dry and without touching or moving any of your faux plants, layer on the next color of paint.
-I used my Wedding Cake white color next and did light passes over the top right and bottom left corners.
+I used the Cream/White color next and did light passes over the top right and bottom left corners.

 Looking for other Fall Leaf crafts?
 You might like some of these :